Program overview

 • Professional Academic: Engaging in teaching and research at universities or colleges.

-• Law: Working in legal settings, providing insights into social issues and justice.
+• Law: Working in legal settings, providing insights into social issues and their implications.

-• Criminal Justice: Contributing to the development of policies and practices within the justice system.
+• Criminal Justice: Contributing to the development and evaluation of policies and practices within the justice system.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.